whaypr/UMI/lab_01/trash-collecting/README.md

 1. minimum spanning tree heuristic

-Returns a weight of a minimum spanning tree of a complete graph of the remaining trashes and the robot, where edge weights are lengths of the shortests path between corresponding pairs.
+Returns a weight of a minimum spanning tree of a complete graph of the remaining trashes and the robot, where edge weights are lengths of the shortest paths between corresponding pairs.

 Edge weights of the complete graph are computed using Dijkstra algorithm (`nx.shortest_path` library implementation) (Since |T| << |maze|, the Floyd–Warshall algorithm would probably take longer.) and the minimum spanning tree is constructed using Kruskal algorithm (`nx.minimum_spanning_tree` library implementation).